Do you feel that your perineum has never been the same after childbirth?

 Pelvic physiotherapy is excellent for mild cases of looseness and can even prevent the need for surgery in some patients.
 However, when there is significant tissue damage — muscle laceration, extensive scars, excess skin, or rectocele — physiotherapy alone is not sufficient to restore anatomy.
 In these cases, perineoplasty is the definitive solution, and physiotherapy complements the surgical result.

-The surgery is performed under total intravenous general anesthesia or spinal anesthesia, so the patient feels nothing during the procedure.
-In the postoperative period, discomfort is moderate and well controlled with painkillers.
-Most of my patients report less pain than expected, comparing it to discomfort similar to postpartum, but lighter.
+The surgery is performed under general anesthesia (TIVA -- Total Intravenous Anesthesia) or spinal anesthesia, so the patient feels nothing during the procedure.
+In the postoperative period, discomfort is moderate and well controlled with over-the-counter pain medication.
+Most of my patients report less pain than expected, comparing it to discomfort similar to postpartum, but milder.

 Perineoplasty focuses on repairing the perineum — the area between the vagina and the anus — while vaginoplasty aims to tighten the vaginal canal throughout its length.
 They are complementary surgeries and are often performed together.
 In my practice, I evaluate each case to determine if the patient needs one or both.